Learn-Write-Repeat/Intern-Work/int-cv-5/Using_flask_for_ML_models/Using_flask_for_ML_models.md

     - **scikit-learn**>=0.18
     - **pandas**>=0.19

 ### The model is saved using the Pickle library after it has been built.
 Then, Flask is used for the web server.
-The ML prediction model is given here
+The SVM model is given here —

         import pandas as pd
         df=pd.read_csv("Iris.csv").drop(columns=['Id'])